|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

-- Psychology at Edge Hill University ranked in the top five in the UK for assessment & feedback in the National Student Survey 2015;
+- Psychology at Edge Hill University ranked in the top three in the UK for assessment & feedback and top in the North West for personal development in the National Student Survey 2016;

 - Study a degree accredited by the British Psychological Society;